NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 }
 ```

 where `cohortId` is the id of the cohort to set as the current cohort.
-For example to set the cohort with id `1234` as
+For example, to set the cohort with id `1234` as
-the current cohort the following code can be used:
+the current cohort, the following code can be used:

 ```typescript
 import {useCoreDispatch, setCurrentCohort} from '@gff/core';